dylanesque/Cheatsheets/js.md

 # Functions

-- When there is a standaloen function ala:
+- When there is a standalone function ala:

 ```javascript
 function sodaMachine() {